Schamberg disease: Treatment

 There is no cure for Schamberg's disease, however, this condition is not life-threatening or a major health concern.
 The most usual problems that patients will encounter is discoloration of the skin and, occasionally, itching.
 Itching may be improved by applying a cortisone cream.
 Rarely, in very severe or concerning cases, Colchicine treatment has been used to prevent recurrence.
 Some recommend that patients take a vitamin C supplement to promote collagen production, but this is not proven to be helpful.
 In cases where there is a known trigger, people should avoid re-exposure to that trigger, e.g., people suspected to be sensitive to food with artificial colors or preservatives should avoid foods containing those items.
 This is because some people have been observed to be sensitive to these agents, and the body initiates an inflammatory reaction if exposed to them again, which causes further capillary inflammation and red blood cell leakage.
 Several research studies have indicated that Schamberg's disease can be controlled and the number of lesions can be reduced with the use of a drug called aminaphtone.
 This drug helps reduce capillary fragility and red blood cell leakage.

 A study published in 2014 on the Journal of the German Society of Dermatology (Deutsche Dermatologische Gesellschaft) concludes that oral rutoside and ascorbic acid may be an efficient and well tolerated treatment for PPPD, with a recommendation for early treatment for best clinical outcome.

 Many topical and systemic therapies for Schamberg disease have been tried without consistent results.
 A case series published in 2012 describes the treatment of five patients with Schamberg's disease of the lower extremities using Advanced Fluorescence Technology (AFT) pulsed light with favorable results.

 Prognosis

 A patient with Schamberg's disease can live a normal and healthy life.
-Since there is no proven cure for this condition, the patient will have to endure the lesions on his or her skin.
+Since there is no proven cure for this condition, the patient will have to endure the lesions on their skin.
 With appropriate treatments, the condition may get better.
 Although the skin lesions are not life-threatening, it may cause a cosmetic concern for some individuals.
 Skin lesions may cause psychological discomfort, where patients may require reassurance to help with stress and anxiety.
 There are a few rare cases of T-cell lymphoma that have developed from Schamberg's disease.
 This is not a cause for concern, since the risk factors associated with Schamberg's disease are relatively low.